redhat-cip/software-factory/docs/submitpatches.rst

 Now, push the change using ``git review``

 Reviewing workflow
 ------------------

-Softwarefactory mandates every patch to be reviewed before getting merged.
+Software Factory mandates every patch to be reviewed before getting merged.

 Who can review
 ..............

-Anybody who are logged in to softwarefactory are eligible to review a patch of any project except the private projects.
-The private projects can be reviewed only by the team leads, developers, and core-developers of that project.
+Anybody who are logged in to Software Factory are eligible to review a patch of any project except for private projects.
+Private projects can be reviewed only by the team leads, developers, and core-developers of that project.

 How to review
 .............

-Ensure you are logged in to softwarefactory.
-Select the patch you want to review from the list of open patches.
+Ensure you are logged in to SF UI and select the patch you want to review from the list of open patches.
 Following are some important files, links and buttons that you need to be aware of.